marclafr/Escape-the-Underworld/README.md

 		The command "go" alone doesn't work but the game itself request you to use a direction with it.

 	LOOK COMMAND:
-		if you type "look", the game will descrive the place where you are. if you type a direction with "look", e.g. "look north" you will get the description of the place you have in the north of your position, if there is nothing in the north, the game will say "Nothing to see here...".
+		if you type "look around", the game will descrive the place where you are. if you type a direction with "look", e.g. "look north" you will get the description of the place you have in the north of your position, if there is nothing in the north, the game will say "Nothing to see here...".